What is Licensing?

 Does 500px notify me when my images are accepted for licensing?

 Yes.
-We'll send a notification to photographer with a link to their image on Getty Images, if the image has been selected by Getty Images.
+We'll send a notification to photographer's when their images have been accepted by Getty Images.
 We're also looking at a similar approach for VCG selections.
-In addition to this, photos that have been selected by Getty Images will eventually have a "Buy a license" link on the photo detail page on 500px, which will redirect users to the Getty Images website.
+In addition to this, photos that have been selected by Getty Images will eventually have a "Buy a license" link on the photo detail page on 500px, plus a link to the image in the Licensing Manager which will redirect users to the photo on the Getty Images website.

 How much does it cost to sell photos through 500px and your distribution partners?

-Zero!
 Nothing!
-Zip!
-It's totally free to contribute your photos to the 500px Marketplace, and you earn 60% of net sales on images you've submitted exclusively for licensing.
-All 500px membership levels can contribute; Free, Awesome and Pro
+It's totally free to contribute your photos to 500px Licensing, and you earn 60% of net sales on images you've submitted exclusively for licensing.
+All 500px membership levels can contribute; Free, Awesome and Pro.

 How will I get paid?